-2. Commercial organizations that are subrecipients under WIA Title I and which expend more than the minimum level specified in OMB Circular A-133 must have either an organization-wide audit conducted in accordance with OMB Circular A-133 or a program-specific financial and compliance audit (20 CFR section 667.200(b)(2)(ii)).
+2. Commercial organizations that are subrecipients under WIA Title I and which expend more than the minimum level specified in OMB Circular A-133/2 CFR part 200, subpart F must have either an organization-wide audit conducted in accordance with OMB Circular A-133/2 CFR part 200, subpart F or a program-specific financial and compliance audit (20 CFR section 667.200(b)(2)(ii)).